braingeneers/statdepth/docs/index.md

 2. Computing band depth of f with respect to each block
 3. Returning the average of these

 For K << n, this should approximate the band depth well.
+This will have a higher space complexity because the data needs to be copied K times.

 ## 5.1: FunctionalDepth